Tuition and Fees

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to undergraduate students with exceptional financial need.
-Only Federal Pell Grant recipients will be considered for the FSEOG.
-The awarding of the FSEOG will be contingent on the student’s EFC and the availability of funds, but no separate application is required.
+The awarding of the FSEOG will be contingent on the student’s EFC/SAI and the availability of funds, but no separate application is required.
+FSEOG is automatically awarded on a first come, first serve basis until funds are exhausted.

 Federal Work Study Program (FWS)